 - However, if the Anima is not embraced by the man and he suppresses the feminine qualities which he possesses then the Anima becomes deformed and disturbed.

-- The emotions which the man seeks to repress become replaced with an outer moodiness, anger and hysteria.
+- The emotions which the man seeks to repress become replaced with outer moodiness, anger, and hysteria.

 - Rather than fidelity and trust he becomes possessive towards his partner.

-- Physical appearance becomes more important to him that other qualities.
+- Physical appearance becomes more important to him than other qualities.
 Imagination is replaced by a focus on fantasy.